 One day the king was fishing in the river with a net and caught a huge, wonderful golden mango that had floated down from the holy Lake Kannamunda.
 The king had his gardener plant its seed in the royal park and he gave the tree his full attention: it was irrigated with milk-water, perfumed with scented oils, decorated with wreathes and garlands, surrounded by a cloth, and lit by a lamp kept burning next to it at all times.
 Three years later it bore fruit as sweet and delicious as the original.

 The king sent these mangoes as gifts to other kings, but first he pricked the spot where the seeds would sprout so that they could not be planted.
-One king was very upset by this and so sent his own gardener to sabotage the special mango tree.
+One king was very upset by this, so he sent his own gardener to sabotage the special mango tree.
 He got hired as the gardener’s assistant and because he was able to force fruits and flowers to grow out of season, the king fired his gardener and put this man in charge.
 At this point he planted vines and neem trees around the mango tree, and as their roots intertwined they turned the mangoes bitter.
 His work done, the duplicitous gardener suddenly took off and returned home.

 When the king tasted one of the tainted mangoes he spit it out and asked the Bodhisatta was had happened.
 The Bodhisatta saw the cause and had all the vines and neem trees cut down and their roots pulled up, then the soil around the tree was replaced and eventually the mangoes became sweet again.